IgniteUI/app-builder-docfx/en/design-to-code-story.md

 App Builder enables you to go from Design to Code in a single click.
 Import Figma, Sketch and Adobe XD files and create Apps directly from the Designs.

-This happens by importing your design files with App Builder or by using the Indigo.Design System plugins directly inside Figma, Sketch and Adobe XD.
+This happens by importing your design files with App Builder or by using the [Indigo.Design System](https://www.infragistics.com/products/appbuilder/ui-toolkit) plugins directly inside Figma, Sketch and Adobe XD.
 The plugins even deliver custom themes, import images assets, and ensure all components are mapped one-to-one with controls from the App Builder Toolbox.
 More below.

 <img class="responsive-img" style="width: 100%; box-shadow: 5px -4px 13px 1px grey" src="./images/indigo-design-ui-kit.PNG" />
 <p style="width: 100%; text-align:center;">Indigo.Design UI Kit</p>

 ## Indigo.Design System

+The [Indigo.Design System](https://www.infragistics.com/products/appbuilder/ui-toolkit) uniquely combines UI Kits that map to real UI controls and components, with tooling that delivers unprecedented productivity helping digital product teams go from pixel-perfect design to production-ready code.
+Anything you design can be turned into real, usable code, simplifying the designer-developer handoff.
 ### What is a Design System?

 Design systems are usually described as a set of design principles and assets that translate to consistency in the way you build user interfaces.
 The three core advantages of using a design system are: